alfskoyen/options-alpha-scanner/README.md

-Raw API data is transformed into two sets of derived features — one describing the **premium opportunity** available in the options market, the other describing the **risk environment** embedded in the vol regime.
-These features are the inputs to the scoring model in Section 4.
+Raw API data is transformed into two sets of derived features — one describing the **premium opportunity** available in the options market, the other describing the **risk environment** embedded in the related volatility.
+These features are the inputs to the scoring model outlined in Section 5.

-Each feature is computed per symbol, per DTE window, and stored as a flat column in the master DataFrame.
+Most features are computed per symbol, per DTE window, and stored as a flattened row in the master DataFrame.
 No scoring or ranking happens here — this section is purely about measurement.